Talawa Theatre Company: Half Breed

 Described variously as a story about growing up mixed-race, and as a story about friendship, Half Breed was written by Natasha Marshall and first performed at Talawa Firsts 2016 before being developed further by both Talawa and the Soho Theatre.
 That same partnership presented Half Breed at Edinburgh in summer 2017.
 At the time Marshall said: "My whole life I've been holding my breath but when I perform Half-Breed I feel like I'm breathing.
 I want to bring something real and different to the Fringe.
 I want to create a conversation, I want to open people's minds up."

 Half Breed was nominated as a "Best New Play" at the UK Theatre Awards.
-Half Breed was also nominated for the "Best New Play", "Best Female Performance" and "Most Promising New Playwright" awards in the Offies, an award presented by Off-West End.
+Half Breed was nominated for Offies for "Best New Play", "Best Female Performance" and "Most Promising New Playwright".

 Half Breed had a sell-out London run following its success at Edinburgh.
 The co-production of Half Breed toured India in autumn 2017, where it was well received by audiences and critics alike.

 Half Breed toured the UK in Spring 2018 as a co-production between Talawa Theatre Company and Soho Theatre.
 Half Breed was also broadcast on BBC4 in April 2021 as part of "Culture in Quarantine".